Military brat (U.S. subculture): Life on base

 Base gate and checkpoint at the since-closed Amarillo AFB.
 Life inside of military bases differs significantly from the civilian world, giving many military brats a feeling of difference from civilian culture.

 Military bases are often small cities, sometimes with 10,000 or more people, and are self-contained worlds where military culture is primary and civilian culture is secondary.
 Military families do not always live on base, but often do.
 Military towns, the areas immediately surrounding a base, are also often highly influenced by military culture.
-While the general public uses the term base to refer any military installation, within the US military the term base primarily applies to Air Force or Navy installations while Army installations are called posts.
+While the general public uses the term base to refer to any military installation, within the US military the term base primarily applies to Air Force or Navy installations while Army installations are called posts.

 Military brats grow up moving from base to base as they follow their parent or parents to new assignments.
 Sometimes living on base, sometimes off, the base in both cases is often the center of military brat life, where shopping, recreation, schools and the military community form a string of temporary towns for military brats as they grow up.

 Two military brats shopping at the commissary, located on the military base.
 Bases are often self-contained towns, with shopping, schools, hospitals, recreation centers, movie theaters, etc.

 Studies show that the culture on military bases is perceived by most current and former military brats as significantly different from civilian culture.
 It is widely experienced as being pervaded by military cultural norms and expectations, as well as the presence of military police or their other military security forces equivalents, armed guards, high security zones and some degree of surveillance.
 Some bases also contain unique features, such as air bases with numerous aircraft and attendant noise, or seaports with large numbers of naval vessels.
 Balancing this are extensive areas which are more relaxed in character, for on-base housing, shopping, dining, recreation, sports and entertainment, as well as base chapels which host diverse religious services.
 However, military regulations, laws and social codes of conduct are in force throughout the base, which can be very different from local, state or national laws, regulations and customs.